RicardoTM05/TimerPlugin/README.md

 - `-1`: Disabled
 - `1`: Enabled

-If enabled, and [`Duration`](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#duration) or [`TargetTime`](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#TargetTime) are set, the strings returned by the [Format Codes](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#time-codes-table) will start from the [`Duration`](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#Duration) and will stop at zero.
+If enabled, and [`Duration`](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#duration) or [`TargetTime`](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#TargetTime) are set, the strings returned by the [Format Codes](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#format-codes-table) will start from the [`Duration`](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#Duration) and will stop at zero.

 ---

 ### ResetOnStop
-**Default**: `1`
+**Default**: `-1`

-If disabled, the string value of the measure won't be reset to zero when the timer stops.
+If enabled, the string value of the measure will reset to zero when the timer stops.

 Values:
 - `-1`: Disabled